-7 Bad Beauty Habits You Need to Break Immediately
+The 7 Worst Beauty Habits and How to Break Them Now

 MORE: The Blogger-Approved Skin Savers You Need This Winter

-He says, “practice just relaxing on the back when you are awake.
-Once the body makes the connection between relaxation and body position, it will be easier to fall asleep in that position.
-If you can’t always sleep on your side, at least combat wrinkles with a powerful anti-aging cream, like HydroPeptide’s Nimni Cream, so everything bounces back in the morning.”

-Exfoliating Everyday
+Exfoliating Every Day

-You’ll be hard pressed to find a beauty junkie without his or her trusty facial cleansing brush, which makes it easy to go overboard with exfoliation.

-Dr. Heskett says when we do this everyday or even every other day, it throws our skin’s natural bacteria balance out of wack.
-This in turn, leads to random breakouts and other pesky skin issues.
+You’ll be hard-pressed to find a beauty junkie without his or her trusty facial cleansing brush, which makes it easy to go overboard with exfoliation.
+Dr. Heskett says when we do this every or even every other day, it throws our skin’s natural bacteria balance out of whack.
+This, in turn, leads to random breakouts and other pesky skin issues.

-“The skin has a natural balance of good bacteria and oils that keep your skin healthy, glowing and youthful,” he says.
-“When you exfoliate too much, you run the risk of creating an imbalance in the skin which can lead to redness, dryness and breakouts.
-Then typically, more products get thrown at the problem.”
+“The skin has a natural balance of good bacteria and oils that keep your skin healthy, glowing and youthful,” she says.
+“When you exfoliate too much, you run the risk of creating an imbalance in the skin, which can lead to redness, dryness and breakouts.
+Then, more products get thrown at the problem, which starts the vicious cycle all over.”

+Instead, keep your exfoliation to one day a week, and if you really want to curb this bad habit, consider shaving.
+“I know this sounds crazy, but the best exfoliation I’ve found is shaving,” says Heskett.
+“With a regular razor and shaving cream, shaving your face will remove dead skin cells like expensive spa treatments.
+And no, you won’t grow a beard.”
+(LOL, thanks.)

 MORE: Do All-Natural Skin Care Routines Actually Work?